-Pacifica and Other Fixed Assets is budgeted at \$1.6 million, approximately 0.6% of the total budget.
-This category includes all capital expenditures associated with the Agency's facility (Pacifica building).
+Pacifica and Other Fixed Assets is budgeted at \$1.6 million, approximately 1.1% of the total budget.
+This category includes all capital expenditures associated with leasehold improvements to the Agency's rental facility (Pacifica building).
 Included in the FY26 budget are funds for planning and design efforts to modernize the Pacifica building by improving safety and updating to current building codes, and to attract and retain employees.
 The Pacifica building improvements are dependent on Board of Director approval of a Pacifica project.
 Also included are considerations for solar panels and electric vehicles charging stations.